Ancient borough: Reform and replacement

 The tendency for the close corporation to treat the members of the governing body as the only corporators, and to repudiate the idea that the corporation was answerable to the inhabitants of the borough if the corporate property was squandered, became more and more manifest as the history of the past slipped into oblivion.
 The corporators came to regard themselves as members of a club, legally warranted in dividing the lands and goods of the same among themselves whensoever such a division should seem profitable.
 Even where the constitution of the corporation was not close by charter, the franchise tended to become restricted to an ever-dwindling electorate, as the old methods for the extension of the municipal franchise by other means than inheritance died out of use.
 At Ipswich in 1833 the "freemen" numbered only one fifty-fifth of the population.
 If the electorate was increased, it was done so by the wholesale admission to borough freedom (burgess status) to voters willing to vote as directed by the corporation at parliamentary elections.
 The corporation of Louth before the 1830s reforms for example was the governing body of its grammar school which was the major endowed landowner in the town.
-Growth of boroughs' corruption continued unchecked (but sometimes a little side-stepped see below) until the era of the Reform Bill.
-Several boroughs had by that time become insolvent, and some had recourse to their member of parliament to eke out their revenues.
+Growth of boroughs' corruption continued unchecked (but sometimes a little side-stepped see below) until the era of the Reform Act 1832.
+Several boroughs had by that time become insolvent, and some had recourse to their member of Parliament to eke out their revenues.
 In Buckingham the mayor received the whole town revenue without rendering account; sometimes, however, heavy criminal charges fell upon the officers.

-Before the Reform era dissatisfaction came to occasional fruition in Local Acts (of Parliament) which placed under the authority of special commissioners a variety of administrative details, which if the corporation had not been suspected would certainly not have been assigned to its care.
+Before the Reform era dissatisfaction came to occasional fruition in local acts of Parliament which placed under the authority of special commissioners a variety of administrative details, which if the corporation had not been suspected would certainly not have been assigned to its care.
 The trust offered another convenient means of escape from difficulty, and in some towns out of the trust was developed a system of municipal administration where there was no recognised corporation.
 Thus at Peterborough the feoffees who had succeeded to the control of certain ancient charities constituted a form of town council with very restricted powers.
 In the 17th century Sheffield was brought under the act "to redress the misemployment of lands given to charitable uses", and the municipal administration of what had been a borough passed into the hands of the trustees of the Burgery or Town Trust.
-The many special authorities created under act of parliament led to much confusion, conflict and overlapping, and increased the need for a general reform.
+The many special authorities created under act of Parliament, such as improvement commissioners, led to much confusion, conflict and overlapping, and increased the need for a general reform.